Aquanty/rtd-hgs/docs/source/index.rst

 | Causes **grok** to begin reading a group of isotope fractionation
   instructions until it encounters an End instruction.

-If no further instructions are issued, the default isotopic fractionation parameter values listed in
+| If no further instructions are issued, the default isotopic
+  fractionation parameter values listed in Table :ref:
-Table :ref:`tab:transport_porous_media_defaults`  will be used.
+| will be used.

 --------------